Amur Oblast: Industry

 The industrial section contributes 18.3% to the total GRP.
 The most important industrial sector in 2007 was manufacturing, constituting 25.7% of the industrial output.
 The sector is dominated by food products and beverages, which constitute 13% of industrial output.
 Machine building includes shipbuilding machinery, lifting and transport vehicles, mining equipment, agricultural machinery, metal assemblies and goods, electrical appliances and electrical machines and tools.
 The largest engineering companies in the oblast include OAO Svobodny Railroad Car Repair Plant, OAO Blagoveshchensk October Revolution Ship Building Plant and OAO Bureya-Kran.

 Mining and quarrying amounted to 19.9% of industrial output in 2007.
 Amur Oblast ranks sixth in Russia for gold mining, and has the largest gold reserves in the country.
 The largest gold mine in the region is Pioneer, part of Petropavlovsk PLC who also own the Albyn, Malomir and Pokrovskiy mines in the region.
 There is a large site of uranium mining and processing facilities in Oktyabrsky, near the Russia–China border.
 There are plans to develop other mineral deposits as well, such as titanium, iron, copper, nickel, apatite, etc. Total coal production amounts to 3,398 tons.
 As of 2007, four coal deposits are being operated by the company OOO Amur Coal, and two more have been explored.
 In total, the oblast is estimated to have over 90 deposits of lignite and black coal, with overall reserves of 70 billion tons.
 In addition, fuel extraction amounted to 2.9% of industrial output.

 Energy

 Amur Oblast enjoys an energy surplus: its energy consumption in 2007 was 6.9 TWh, while production was 9.3 TWh.
 Electricity output in 2007 was 9.9 TWh.
 The most important electricity producer is the Zeyskaya Hydroelectric Power Station with an installed capacity of 1,330 MW and a yearly output of 4.91 TWh.
 The station is owned by RusHydro.
 The company also owns the 2,010 MW Bureyskaya Hydroelectric Power Station, opened in 2009.
 Its annual output is 7.1 TWh.

-The planned Erkovetskaya TPP project will be the largest thermal power plant in the world.